 Habitat fragmentation is usually defined as a landscape-scale process involving both habitat loss and the breaking apart of habitat.
 Habitat loss has large, consistently negative effects on biodiversity.
 Habitat fragmentation per se has much weaker effects on biodiversity, but could be just as negative.
-As such the construction activities must endeavour to minimise its impact on any remaining natural features and natural corridors.
+As such the maintenance activities must endeavour to minimise its impact on any remaining natural features and natural corridors.

-- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated).
-Only alien vegetation clearing may take place within the natural areas outside the demarcated works area; - Except to the extent necessary for the carrying out of the works, no natural indigenous flora may be removed, damaged or disturbed; - Trapping, poisoning and/or shooting of animals is strictly forbidden.
+- Except to the extent necessary for the carrying out of the works, no natural indigenous flora may be removed, damaged or disturbed; - Any areas of vegetation that are to be protected during maintenance activities must be demarcated and indicated as "No-Go" areas on a site plan. - Trapping, poisoning and/or shooting of animals is strictly forbidden.
 No domestic pets or livestock are permitted on Site; - Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement; - The Contractor may not deface, paint, damage or mark any natural features, if these should occur (e.g. trees, rock formations, buildings, etc.) situated in or around the Site for survey or other purposes unless agreed beforehand with the Engineer and the ECO.
-Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO.
+Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - No indigenous vegetation, including dead trees, outside the limits of disturbance indicated in the site plans must not be removed from the area.
+No harvesting of indigenous plants and animals in and adjacent to the works area is allowed. - Alien and invader vegetation must not be allowed to further colonise the area. - Alien vegetation must be cleared from the workstations or any other maintenance areas and removed from site - All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 3.10.23).